-Russia denies role in brutal Eastern Ghouta bombardment
+Russia denies role in brutal Eastern Ghouta bombardment, but photos suggest otherwise

 Russia has denied any role in the devastating bombing of Syria's opposition territories in Eastern Ghouta, which has killed close to 300 civilians in just a few days.